amaurymartiny/react-web3-hoc/README.md

 }
 ```

-`injectWeb3` HOC accepts the following options, all optional.
+`opts` is an object with the following fields, all optional.

 * `fallbackProvider`, string (default: `'http://localhost:8545'`).
 The HOC will by default use `new Web3(window.web3.currentProvider)` as web3 instance.
 If `window.web3` is not present, then it will use `fallbackProvider` via HTTP.
 * `loading`, React component or function (default: `null`).
 The component to show when web3 is not loaded yet.